textpattern/textpattern.github.io/administration/preferences-panel.md

 Setting this preference to 'Yes' will ensure that long article titles lines never have only the last word on a new line.
 Instead, the two last words will appear on a new line.

 This setting can prove problematic in responsive pages at smaller page widths, because the non-breaking space character between the last two words may cause titles to overspill their parent container.
-In that case, set this preference to ‘No’.
+In that case, set this preference to 'No’.

 ### Use excerpts on articles?

-By choosing ‘No’ the excerpt field will not be shown to authors on the [Write panel](/administration/write-panel#excerpt).
+By choosing 'No’ the excerpt field will not be shown to authors on the [Write panel](/administration/write-panel#excerpt).

 ### Allow form override?